 You respond, “I don’t know.
 I had not thought about it.”
-I imagine what follows is not pretty.
+I imagine what follows would not be pretty.

 There is no way you would embark on a weeklong vacation without knowing the destination.
 You would not waste your vacation driving aimlessly.
 And yet, we do this all the time with other areas of our lives.
 We embark on journeys without identified destinations, without goals.

-So whether you are leading a team or are trying to right your current financial situation, let me encourage you to consider identifying your goals by giving you the value they provide:
+So as we look toward a new year, let me encourage you to consider identifying your goals by giving you the value they provide:

 Do you need to proceed east or west?
 It depends.
 Where are you trying to go?
 Goals help determine the path you should take.
 While it may not immediately provide all of your answers, it points you in the right direction.

 2. Goals provide answers during times of decision-making.

 As you strive to reach your goal, you will inevitably be faced with several decisions.
 Knowing your goals helps eliminate those decisions that will take you off course.
 If your goal is to pay off your credit card balances, you know whatever extra money you have goes toward the debts and not toward dinner at a high-end restaurant.
 Your goal already made the decision for you.